ITByteOrg/devops-guide/governance/branch-rulesets.md

 - Conversations must be resolved before merging
 - Admins follow the same rules and cannot bypass protections

-Settings are defined in the [`protect-main` ruleset](https://github.com/ITByteOrg/devops-security/settings/rules/6255954) and apply to all repositories matching the `devops*` naming pattern.

 ## Pull Request Review Handoff

 Both `itbyteenthusiast` and `ITByteLead` belong to the same maintainer.
 To maintain separation of duties, this workflow is followed: